kie4280/kie4280/README.md

 🧑🏼‍🎓 B.S. in Electrical Engineering and Computer Science Honors Program at NYCU (formerly known as NCTU), Taiwan

-📕 Pursuing an M.S. in Computer Science at NYCU, Taiwan starting in 2023.
+📕 Pursuing a M.S. degree in Computer Science and Engineering at NYCU, Taiwan starting in 2023.
 Research focused on Computer Vision.

 ❤️ Interested in Computer Vision, full stack development, FPGAs, hardware AI accelerators.